 Whether you are riding a motorcycle or driving a car or truck, all motorists have the same rights on Virginia roads, including the right to expect other drivers to pay attention and travel carefully to help prevent accidents.

-If you have been injured in a motorcycle accident, an experienced motorcycle accident and injury lawyer can help you to understand your legal rights and choose the best course of action for you and your loved ones.
+If you have been injured in a motorcycle accident, an experienced motorcycle accident lawyer can help you to understand your legal rights and choose the best course of action for you and your loved ones.
+For a free consultation, contact Geoff McDonald & Associates today at (866) 369-9051.